ECMWFCode4Earth/challenges_2019/README.md

 ### Application period
-Applications are open from 21 January to 21 April 2019.
+Applications are now closed and submitted proposals are currently on review.
+The proposals selected will be announced on Tuesday, 30 April 2019.

 <br>